Anantdadhich/Coursu.ai/README.md

 Hi there!
-I'm Anant, and I've created Corsu, an AI-powered platform that generates personalized courses for you with specific YouTube videos.
-It not only selects the best videos for you but also provides summaries and quizzes to enhance your learning experience.
-Watch to see how Corsu simplifies learning!
-Action: Check out how Corsu can revolutionize your learning process!
+I'm Anant, and I created Coursu — an AI-powered platform that builds personalized courses for you using YouTube videos.
+Coursu doesn't just pick the most relevant videos — it also generates detailed summaries and interactive quizzes to supercharge your learning experience.

 https://www.loom.com/share/10dadc51e12a427194f2b97282011236?sid=79a87bc9-0658-469e-b3f3-9ed0800c5e5d